 Mark Gilman, Managing Director of Discovering Health and former Strategic Recovery Lead – Substance Misuse, Public Health England

 Recovery is about moving forward in life: embracing new opportunities, making decisions, learning new skills and taking control so that lives are free from the negative and crippling effects of addiction.
 We remain humbled by the courage, determination, humour and mutual support demonstrated within our services on a daily basis.
-We hope and intend to fulfil this role for many more people, for many years to come.

 See what our services users say about our work.